-Following Russia's invasion of Ukraine on February 24, 2022, West Texas Intermediate (WTI) and European Brent spot prices soared above US\$100.00 per barrel.
+Following Russia's invasion of Ukraine on February 24, 2022, West Texas Intermediate (WTI) and EuropeanBrentspotpricessoaredaboveUS\$100.00 per barrel.
 However, in the latter months of 2022, crude oil prices tempered and have since been volatile, trending lower, primarily on account of weakened global economic conditions, which have dampened the demand for oil.
-The slower-than-anticipated post COVID-19 recovery in China; the world's second largest economy, has also exerted downward pressure on crude oil prices.
+The slowerthan-anticipated post COVID-19 recovery in China; the world's second largest economy, has also exerted downward pressure on crude oil prices.
 Moreover, the perceived risk around the global banking sector, following the collapse of the Silicon Valley Bank and Signature Bank in the United States of America, which fueled fears of a global recession, has also contributed to the lower oil price environment.

-Despite ongoing production cuts by the Organization of Petroleum Exporting Countries and its allied countries (OPEC+), crude oil prices have remained somewhat subdued during the fiscal 2023 review period.
+Despite ongoing production cuts by the Organisation of Petroleum Exporting Countries and its allied countries (OPEC+), crude oil prices have remained somewhat subdued during the fiscal 2023 review period.
 Noting the adverse impact of volatility and the decline in liquidity on the current oil market, as well as its commitment to sustain a stable oil price market, the cartel at its meeting in September 2022 agreed to reduce output by 100,000 barrels per day in October 2022, by reverting to its August 2022 production target28.
 The group subsequently decided at its October 2022 meeting to lower overall monthly production by 2,000,000 barrels per day from its previously agreed August 2022 output level, starting in November 2022.
-This represented the alliance's largest by an additional 100,000 barrels per day in September 2022.
+This represented the

 28 Despite soaring oil prices in the first few months of calendar 2022 on account of Russia's invasion of Ukraine, OPEC+ agreed to continue with its plan of gradually raising the group's overall monthly production by 400,000 barrels per day.
 However, as the Russia/Ukraine conflict intensified and prices remained high, OPEC+ eventually agreed to further increase its production targets by 432,000 barrels per day for the months of May and June 2022, whilst still adhering to the existing strategy of gradually unwinding record supply cuts.
-Moreover, as Russian oil output declined due to Western sanctions, the cartel subsequently agreed to raise output by 648,000 barrels per day in July and August 2022 but adjust its production targets upward production cut since the start of the COVID-19 pandemic and was attributed to the uncertainty that surrounds the global economic and oil market outlooks.
+Moreover, as Russian oil output declined due to Western sanctions, the cartel subsequently agreed to raise output by 648,000 barrels per day in July and August 2022 but adjust its production targets upward by an additional 100,000 barrels per day in September 2022.

+alliance's largest production cut since the start of the COVID-19 pandemic and was attributed to the uncertainty that surrounds the global economic and oil market outlooks.